 Love is the subject of hundreds of love songs, poetry, and art, but is it really the answer, and, if it is, what is it the answer to?
 We can find happiness in achievements and in our own personal lives, but do we need love to feel complete?

-Questions that make you think about the meaning of life don’t necessarily have an answer but can make you think about the most important aspects of life.
+Deep questions about the meaning of life don’t necessarily have an answer but can still make you think about the most important aspects of life.
 These ten questions may help you realize what is truly important.